ckevinhill/ckhill-blog/content/posts/airflow-on-kubernetes.md

 If you want to see what generated deployment files will be without installing them you can use the *template* option with helm.
 The example below shows how to generate deployment files into current (.) directory and specifies a few configuration variables on the command line vs. using values.yaml:
 `helm template --set airflow.executor=KubernetesExecutor --set workers.enabled=false --set flower.enabled=false --set redis.enabled=false stable/airflow --namespace airflow --output-dir .`

-For this installation we will mostly use the defaults and only modify a few configuration parameters - specifying that we will use git-sync, associated repository details, and provides a service account name to use.
+For this installation we will mostly use the defaults and only modify a few configuration parameters - specifying that we will use git-sync, associated repository details, and providing a service account name to use.
 Additionally I set the postgres database to not enable persistence - meaning it will not create a persistent volume for data storage.
 I have done this so that if I delete and re-deploy no history is kept from previous running instances.

 ``` yaml
 dags: